 Chris laughs it off and tells Alpha to watch his bags while he goes to the restroom.
 To cry?
 No one cares.
 Is Jake the gay one?
 Do he and Alpha have the kind of love that Todd and the eternally complicated Sara can never have?

 Another woman arrives and sits next to #notsara.
 They know each other.
 They take a selfie.
 They laugh at the selfie.

 My tea is now cold.
 My tea is my armor.
-No omelete has ever been this terrible but I will not give up.
-This omelete is my Everest.
+No omelette has ever been this terrible but I will not give up.
+This omelette is my Everest.
 It floats on the back of Moby Dick.

 Alpha is Alpha and bites his thumbnail with disdain for everyone except maybe Shark Tooth and Jake, the rest he could care less about- most certainly Todd could fall off a cliff and not be missed.